 2021 MAC Summer Regional Summits

-Commissioners and other county leaders will learn tips on how to utilize American Rescue Plans and be briefed on the affordable housing crisis and its effects on counties during MAC’s 2021 Regional Summits in late July.
+Commissioners and other county leaders will learn tips on how to utilize American Rescue Plans and be briefed on dealing with ongoing COVID risks in the workplace during MAC’s 2021 Regional Summits in late July.

 Due to COVID-19 restrictions, some changes have been made to the event.
 All food and beverages will be individually boxed/packaged and networking time will be minimized.